Lyle F. Watts (1890-1962)

 7th Chief of the Forest Service, 1943-1952

-Watts on a range observation trip, Tonto National Forest, Arizona, May 1944.
 Lyle Ford Watts was born in Cerro Gordo County, Iowa, in 1890.
-He was a graduate of the Iowa State College school of forestry earning both the B.S. in forestry in 1913 and the master of forestry degree in 1928.
+He was a graduate of the Iowa State College school of forestry, earning both the BS in forestry in 1913 and the master of forestry degree in 1928.
 He entered the Forest Service in 1913 in the Rockies.
-In 1928, he left the Forest Service to serve for a year to organize the school of forestry at Utah State Agricultural College (Utah State University now).
-After reentering the Forest Service in 1929, he served again in the Rockies, then to become regional forester in Milwaukee, Wisconsin, and later in Portland, Oregon.
+In 1928, he left the Forest Service and spent a year organizing the forestry school at Utah State Agricultural College (now Utah State University).
+After reentering the Forest Service in 1929, he served again in the Rockies, then became regional forester in Milwaukee, Wisconsin, and later in Portland, Oregon.
 In 1943, he was appointed chief of the Forest Service.

 "Forest conservation involves much more than the growing of crops on forest lands to supply raw material in one form or another for an ever-growing list of uses.
 Forestry must be coupled with the social and economic welfare of rural communities, especially in regions primarily dependent upon forest industries.
 Improving forest productivity should mean a great deal to rural America in augmenting the income of farm folk, maintaining pay rolls in small communities, and sustaining the tax base to support local government functions."